FranciscoEmmanuel1998/TradingIA/README.md

 ## Usage

 The frontend connects to the realtime service to receive market data and signals in real time.
 You can visualize dashboards, tickers, prediction panels, and more.
+Start the `SocketIOFeedAdapter` in your application to forward ticks from the realtime service into the internal EventBus.
+Configure the connection using the `REALTIME_URL` environment variable if needed.

 ## Deployment